 Through WUSC’s partnership with Farm Radio International and local radio partners, we are:

-- engaging farmers in dialogue on innovative ways for enhancing food security and sustainable livelihoods.
-We provide relevant content for radio programming across 39 countries in sub-Saharan Africa and train broadcasters in participatory radio methods for farmer-focused programs.
+- Engaging farmers in dialogue on innovative ways to enhance food security and sustainable livelihoods.
+We provide relevant content for radio programming across 38 countries in sub-Saharan Africa and train broadcasters in participatory radio methods for farmer-focused programs.

 WUSC also uses communication for development to promote social change by: